Svanik/Diabetes-Neural-Network/README.md

 __**Gradient Descent Procedure:<br />**__

 Gradient Descent begins with initial values for the parameter of the function.
 This can be 0 or a random value(usually a small number) between -1 and 1.
 Let us use coefficients as the parameter for this example.<br />
 <p align="center">coefficient = 0.0</p><br />
 The loss of the coefficient is evaluated by plugging it into the function and calculating the loss.
 In this case we used binary-cross-entropy which calculates the difference between predicted and actual.
 Predicted comes from the neural networks output layer and the actually comes from the dataset.<br />
 <p align="center">cost = f(coefficient) or cost = evaluate(f(coefficient))</p><br />
 The derivative of the loss is then calculated.
 Derivative refers to the slope of the function at a given point.
 The reason the slope is important is to find the direction (sign +/-) to move the coefficient values in order to get a lower loss on the next iteration.
 Iterations are also known as epochs.<br />
 <p align="center">delta = derivative(cost)</p><br />
 In our case, the derivative and the sign is negative, hence the coefficient values can be updated accordingly to increase the accuracy.
 A learning rate parameter (alpha) must be specified that controls how much the coefficients can change on each iteration.
-The learning rate is important so that we can determine accuracy, progressively with each iteration without changing weights drastically.<br />
+The learning rate is important so that we can determine accuracy, progressively with each iteration without changing weights drastically.
+For this project the learning reat is 0.001.<br />
 <p align="center">coefficient = coefficient – (alpha * delta)</p><br />
 This process is repeated until the loss of coefficients (cost) is 0.0 or close enough to zero to be good enough.<br />